kmjohnson25/Play_Narrative/README.md

 ## Manuscript
 This folder contains everything directly related to the final manuscript for Play_Narrative Study.
 So far, that entails:
 * **The Role of Pretend Play in Narrative Development.Qmd**:
+    - Qmd for the final manuscript of my thesis

 ## Play_Narrative.bib
 This library is an export of my Zotero library entitled MAPSS_Thesis, which contains all of the literature I might want to cite in my manuscript.